lasseedfast/music_report/README.md

 ### Instructions

-_Make sure you have Pandas installed, else run pip install pandas_
+_Make sure you have pyperclip installed, else run pip install pyperclip_

 **In terminal:**